Image via Flickr: Vishpool

 1. Sakura Matsuri at Brooklyn Botanic Garden

-Check out our coverage of the cherry blossoms at the Brooklyn Botanic Garden here.
+Check out our previous coverage of the cherry blossoms at the Brooklyn Botanic Garden here.
 And if you plan on visiting, you’re free to sit on the grassy lawns but picnic blankets and food are not permitted.
-And prepare for long lines – this past weekend, the wait was almost debilitating long already and the weekdays are pretty packed.